 The most successful, widely adopted code of morality that humanity has so far is the Ten Commandments received by Moses.
 Due to modern conditions and language, some consideration is in order.

-The meanings of words in any code need to be clarified.
+- (a) The meanings of words in any code need to be clarified.
 Languages are living things, and both denotations and connotations change over time.
-Principles of morality transcend language, and words need to be defined clearly in order to avoid devious twisting as has heretofore occurred.

-For millennia, the word "God" was understood to be an unseen, man-like ruler, who had the power and inclination to inflict excruciating penalties and require blood sacrifices for disobeying his law, whether just or unjust under the circumstances.
+Principles of morality transcend language, and words need to be defined clearly in order to avoid devious twisting as has heretofore occurred. - (b) For millennia, the word "God" was understood to be an unseen, man-like ruler, who had the power and inclination to inflict excruciating penalties and require blood sacrifices for disobeying his law, whether just or unjust under the circumstances.
 Thus, morality was confounded with obedience to a set of rules.
 Today, the concept of "God" has widely different understandings, and some people reject it entirely.
-Use of the term can unintentionally generate confusion or conflict.

-Moral code must encompass and be relevant to our present circumstances and ways of life.
+Use of the term can unintentionally generate confusion or conflict. - (c) Moral code must encompass and be relevant to our present circumstances and ways of life. - 3.4.
 To establish justice in any situation, we must realize that the only way in which people are equal is that every soul is of equal value.
 In all other ways-physically, mentally, spiritually-we are not the same but extremely varied, in our aspirations and preferences, as well as in our capabilities and philosophies.
 It is foolish to surmise that all people are uniform or equal in any way except the value of our souls.
-For this reason, the Golden Rule to do unto others as we would have others do unto us, or even to not do unto others as we would not have others do unto us, applies often but not always.